andgate/type-theory-compiler/README.md

 ## Languages

-We have a family of languages
+We have a family of languages:

-LLTC: A type system that easily compiles to llvm ir code.
+  - LLTC: A type system that easily compiles to llvm ir code.
-STLC: Simply Type Lambda Calculus
+  - STLC: Simply Type Lambda Calculus
-STLC-Lifted: STLC with lambda functions lifted to global.
+  - STLC-Lifted: STLC with lambda functions lifted to global.
-SystemF: STLC + type variables and polymorphism
+  - SystemF: STLC + type variables and polymorphism